Easy to make and so delicious – this prawn noodle stir-fry recipe is a pure delight!

 I love prawns but I buy sustainably farmed ones – even though they are undoubtedly more expensive.
 I’d rather eat less of the good stuff than a truckload of adulterated cheaply produced food!

-I use fewer chillies in my dishes than you’d find in original south-east Asian food.
+I use fewer chillies in my dishes than you’d find in a lot of original south-east Asian food.
 I don’t want them to obliterate the taste of the other ingredients in whatever dish I’m cooking.

 Regarding noodles: I am using thin wheat-free soba noodles in this stir-fry.
 They are the healthiest type of noodles but not usually used in stir-fries.
 Soba noodles are made from buckwheat flour and become very soft and quite fragile once cooked – they break up very easily when tossed in a stir-fry.